browserengineering/book/book/animations.md

             assert self.root_surface is not None
 ```

-An extra advantage of this is that we won't need to copy data between
+An extra advantage of using OpenGL is that we won't need to copy data
-Skia and SDL anymore.
-All it has to do is *flush* the Skia surface
+between Skia and SDL anymore.
+Instead we just *flush* the Skia surface
 (Skia surfaces draw lazily) and call `SDL_GL_SwapWindow` to activate
 the new framebuffer (because of OpenGL [double-buffering][double]):